bubbafat/bubbafat.github.io/_pages/contact.md

 featured_image: /images/demo/contact.jpg
 ---

 If you really need to get ahold of me, just send me a note on [twitter](https://twitter.com/bubbafat).
-You could email me or whatever.